goauthentik/authentik/website/docs/property-mappings/index.md

 These are configured with most common LDAP setups.

+### Custom LDAP Property Mapping

+If the default source mapping is not enough, you can set your own custom property mapping.

+For example `ldap-displayName-mapping:name`, which means ldap source field `displayName` will be mapped to `name` field in authentik.
+Here's the steps:

+1. Open admin UI, navigate to `Customization` -> `Property Mappings`.
+2. Click `Create`, select `LDAP Property Mapping` and then click `Next`.
+3. Type a unique and meaningful `Name`, such as `ldap-displayName-mapping:name`
+4. Type authentik inner field in `Object field`. such as `name`.
+If you want to add more extend attributes, you can type `attributes.mobile` for example.
+5. Type `Expression` which will get value from LDAP source. e.g. `return list_flatten(ldap.get("displayName"))`.

+`list_flatten(["input string array"])` will convert string array to single string.
+If you are not sure whether the ldap field is an array or not, you may map the field to any `attributes.xxx` and then check the sync result in authentik UI.

 ## Scope Mapping

 Scope Mappings are used by the OAuth2 Provider to map information from authentik to OAuth2/OpenID Claims.
 Values returned by a Scope Mapping are added as custom claims to Access and ID tokens.